cylee-db/covid-analysis-vscode-demo/README.md

-# COVID analysis - Demo of the Databaricks VSCode Extension
+# COVID analysis - Demo of the Databricks VSCode Extension

 To use this demo: